Galbar/GGJ-2017/README.md

 control pad to move the ball, X button to bounce, R1 to make wind to the right direction, L1 to make wind to the left direction.

 Installation guide:
--Download the ePSXe emulator.
+* Download the ePSXe emulator.
--Configurate the emulator.
+* Configurate the emulator.
--Load the game image to the emulator.
+* Load the game image to the emulator.
--Play it and enjoy it.
+* Play it and enjoy it.